Split-Community/split_support_tools/python_admin_api_tool/README.md

 - The List options are self-explanatory.
 Note that these do not show the full details (such as feature flag definitions or segment keys), please use the Export functions to get the full data.

 ```
-1. List All Workspaces
+1. List all workspaces
    - List all workspaces in the org.

-2. List All Environments
+2. List all environments
    - List all environments across all workspaces.

-3. List All Groups
+3. List all groups
    - List all the groups and the list of users.

-4. List All Segments
+4. List all segments
    - List all the segments and keys of each for all environments and workspaces.

-5. List All Feature Flags
+5. List all feature flags
    - List all the feature flags across all workspaces, will not show feature flag definitions (use the export option for the definitions).

-6. List All Users
+6. List all users
    - List all users and their statuses.
 ```

 - Similarly, the Export options are straightforward.
 By default, all exports are json format.
 Please also see Additional tool for info.

 ```
-1. Export Environments
+1. Export environments
-   - This will export all environments across all workspaces.
+   - This exports all environments across all workspaces.

-2. Export Groups
+2. Export groups
-   - This will export all groups and the users in each group.
+   - This exports all groups and the users in each group.

-3. Export Segments Definitions
+3. Export segments definitions
-   - This will export all segments definitions across all workspaces and environments.
+   - This exports all segments definitions across all workspaces and environments.

-4. Export Segments Keys
+4. Export segments keys
-   - This will let the user choose the workspace, environment, the segment, and export all the keys.
+   - This lets the user choose the workspace, environment, the segment, and export all the keys.

-5. Export Feature Flag Definitions
+5. Export feature flag definitions
-   - This will export all feature flag definitions across all workspaces and environments.
+   - This exports all feature flag definitions across all workspaces and environments.

-6. Export Feature Flag
+6. Export feature flag
-   - This will export all feature flags (not the definitions) across all workspaces and environments.
+   - This exports all feature flags (not the definitions) across all workspaces and environments.

-7. Export Users
+7. Export users
-   - This will export all the users and their statuses, as well as group memberships.
+   - This exports all the users and their statuses, as well as group memberships.

-8. Export Workspaces
+8. Export workspaces
-   - This will export all workspaces in your org.
+   - This exports all workspaces in your org.
 ```

-- The Operations will mutate or change your feature flags/segments/workspaces/environments.
+- The Operations mutates or changes your feature flags/segments/workspaces/environments.
 More options will be added over time.

 ```
-1. Copy Segment Definitions
+1. Copy segment definitions
    - This allows for copying the keys of one segment to another segment.
 Users can choose from available lists of workspaces, environments, and segments to copy.

-2. Copy Feature Flag Definitions
+2. Copy feature flag definitions
    - This allows for copying the definitions of one feature flag to another.
 Users can choose from available lists of workspaces, environments, and feature flags to copy.

-3. Delete Groups
+3. Delete groups
-   - This will forcefully delete the group in the workspace you specified, regardless of the definitions.
+   - This forcefully deletes the group in the workspace you specified, regardless of the definitions.
 Note that this is not reversible!

-4. Delete Segments
+4. Delete segments
-   - This will forcefully delete the segment in the workspace you specified, regardless of the definitions.
+   - This forcefully deletes the segment in the workspace you specified, regardless of the definitions.
 Note that this is not reversible!

-5. Delete Feature Flags
+5. Delete feature flags
-   - This will forcefully delete the feature flag in the workspace you specified, regardless of the definitions.
+   - This forcefully deletes the feature flag in the workspace you specified, regardless of the definitions.
 Note that this is not reversible!
 ```

 - The Update Cache option